 Lengo gas field development details

-The conceptual plan for the field development involves the drilling of four production wells, and installation of an unmanned wellhead platform (WHP) and a 65km-long and 20in-diameter export pipeline to transport the gas to an onshore gas receiving facility.
+The conceptual plan for the field development involves the drilling of four production wells, and the installation of an unmanned wellhead platform (WHP) and a 65km-long and 20in-diameter export pipeline to transport the gas to an onshore gas receiving facility.

 The infrastructure is expected to serve as a hub for other gas fields located offshore East Java.
 The Lengo East discovery located in the adjacent East Muriah PSC is expected to be developed as a single well tied-back to the Lengo field, while the production from the neighbouring Sakti PSC, where a 1,202km 2D and 401km² 3D seismic data were acquired in early 2015, is also expected to be hosted.